Assisted Living - One Bedroom Apartment Design Ideas

 Design and Style Elements

-The design elements for this assisted living apartment shows that senior living can be stylish as well as safe and accessible.
+The design elements for this assisted living apartment show that senior living can be stylish as well as safe and accessible.

 The vanity sink in the image below uses a beautiful quartz countertop.
 It has space to roll a wheelchair underneath if needed.
 The stylish mirror is large to accommodate users who are standing or sitting.
 Plus the room features bright lighting which is another consideration for seniors whose eyesight may not be as good as it was.